 After initial recognition, goodwill is measured at cost less any accumulated impairment losses.
 Goodwill is tested for impairment annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
 The Group performs its annual impairment test of goodwill as at 31 December.
-For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Group's cash-generating unit(s) (the "CGU(s)"), or group of CGUs, that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the Group are assigned to those units or groups of units.
+For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to the cash-generating unit ("CGU") of the Group, that is expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the Group are assigned to this unit.

-Impairment is determined by assessing the recoverable amount of the CGU (or group of CGUs) to which the goodwill relates.
-Where the recoverable amount of the CGU (or group of CGUs) is less than the carrying amount, an impairment loss is recognised.
+Impairment is determined by assessing the recoverable amount of the CGU to which the goodwill relates.
+Where the recoverable amount of the CGU is less than the carrying amount, an impairment loss is recognised.
 An impairment loss recognised for goodwill is not reversed in a subsequent period.